About Us|Contact Us|Media Centre|Press Release|News|Careers|Visa Bureau Blog|Client Area

 Medical reports and X-rays for the medical examination become the property of the Canadian Immigration Medical Authorities and cannot be returned to you.

 The doctor will not tell you the results of the medical examination but will let you know if you have a health-related problem.

 The DMP does not make the final decision.
 Citizenship and Immigration Canada will make the final decision on whether or not your medical examination has been passed for immigration purposes.

-The Canadian Visa Bureau is a division of Visa Bureau Ltd, an independent UK company that provides visa and immigration services to Canada.
+The Canadian Visa Bureau is a division of Visa Bureau, a website that provides visa and immigration information to Canada.

 Canadian visa to lure high-tech immigrants - 16 May 13

 Canadian immigration backlog almost halved - 27 Mar 13